CHAIRMAN OF THE PCTR BOARD

 He is a member of the PCTR Board since 2021.

+From 2010 – 2013, she served as Chief of Staff/Director General, Section of the Minister, Ministry of Foreign Affairs.
+After leaving the MFA, she worked as CEO of the Audiovisual Producers Association (APA) for five years.
 For more than 20 years, she has had a professional interest in public opinion polling, both domestic and international.
-As an experienced pollster, political strategy designer, and manager, she participated in many successful election campaigns.
+As an experienced pollster, political strategy designer and manager, she participated in many successful election campaigns.

 She currently works as a Director for the Prague Centre of Transatlantic Relations (CEVRO).